arsalan-menhaj/crossfall/README.md

 # Crossfall

-A simple puzzle game - a fusion between Tetris and Solitaire.
+A simple puzzle game that can be described as a fusion between Tetris and Solitaire.

 Created using the Flutter framework.